[sc name=”7890″][/sc]

 The 1/4 mile calculator is an indispensable device for drag racers and car fans who need to calculate quarter-mile speed predictions from horsepower specifications combined with vehicle weight and acceleration measurements.
 The quarter-mile calculator serves as an essential tool that reveals important speed-related information to both drag racing enthusiasts and casual observers of vehicle speeds.

-A 1/4 mile time calculator requires users to enter vehicle weight with horsepower and 0-60 mph times to generate predictions about quarter-mile acceleration speeds.
-You can determine your quarter-mile time by using an online 1/8 mile to 1/4 mile estimation tool when you only possess 1/8 mile ET metrics.
+A 1/4-mile time calculator requires users to enter vehicle weight with horsepower and 0-60 mph times to generate predictions about quarter-mile acceleration speeds.
+You can determine your quarter-mile time by using an online 1/8-mile to 1/4-mile estimation tool when you only possess 1/8 mile ET metrics.

 Key Takeaways